ekino/micronaut-demo/microservices/book/README.md

 ## Overview

 The service responsible of managing the books.
-It is required to start the Eureka Server before starting it.
+It is required to start the Consule and Jaeger servers before starting it.

 ## Requirements
 * JDK 8
 * Docker Compose 1.19 +

 ## Notable Frameworks and Libraries
-* Micronaut 1.0.0
+* Micronaut 1.0.1
 * Java 8
 * [Spok](http://spockframework.org/) with Micronaut's test suite